pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 (+) The use of PGP-GREASE code points in these registries is not currently specified, however the code points will be reserved for consistency.
 (++) The Secret Key Encryption registry automatically contains all entries from the Symmetric Key Algorithms registry.

-In addition, code point 55 (only) will be reserved for PGP-GREASE in the OpenPGP Packet Types registry.
-If this packet type is used, it does not increment the grease counter.

 Note that the [OpenPGP Interoperability Test Suite](https://tests.sequoia-pgp.org/#Detached_signatures_with_unknown_packets) currently uses signature version 23 as a de-facto GREASE code point.

 ### Variable-Length Values